dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 Note we do not advocate the revocation of any team's *championships*.
 These are clearly events which happened.
 (This isn't the NCAA!)
 Every championship team won the only way it could: by beating the opponents in front of them.
 Their competition, era, and circumstances were not up to them.

 But the jersey patch is a separate matter.
-In essence the *principles* inform a set of criteria by which championship wins can be either *patch-eligible*, or not.
+In essence the *principles* form a set of criteria by which championship wins can be either *patch-eligible*, or not.

 While there is room for subtlety in setting these criteria, there is little room to doubt that two teams make a mockery of the patch.